isovector/thinking-with-types/prose/computing/3-extensible-data.markdown

 ### Overloaded Labels

 We earlier promised to revisit the syntax behind `Key`.
-Working with `OpenProducts` doesn't yet bring us joy, mostly due to the syntactic noise behind constructing `Key`s.
+Working with `OpenProduct` doesn't yet bring us joy, mostly due to the syntactic noise behind constructing `Key`s.
 Consider `get (Key @"example") foo`; there are nine bytes of boilerplate syntactic overhead.
 While this doesn't seem like a lot, it weighs on the potential users of our library.
 You'd be surprised by how often things like these cause users to reach for lighter-weight alternatives.

 Thankfully, there *is* a lighter-weight alternative.
 They're known as overloaded labels, and can turn our earlier snippet into `get #example foo`.